bundlenews/internship-daily-questions/answers/answer4.md

-# Swift - What Is The Difference Between Weak and Strong?
+# Swift - What is the difference between weak and strong?

 ##### By Korel Hayrullah